+44 (0)1382 384181

 My teaching broadly focuses on the colonisation of North America, particularly the British mainland colonies, from the sixteenth to the early nineteenth centuries, and the interactions between native peoples and colonisers.
 I teach a wide range of modules across all levels of the university curriculum.

 I am currently convenor of the Level 2 module Contemporary America in Context.
-At level 3 I teach the modules The Invasion of America: The Native American Response to European Colonisation, 1492-1763 and Early American Culture and Society.
+At level 3 I teach the module The Invasion of America: The Native American Response to European Colonisation, 1492-1763.
 At Level 4 I teach Settling the Trans-Appalachian West, ca.1774-1830.
 I also teach on the modules The Rise of Atlantic Empires, 1500-1750, The Age of Revolution 1750-1850, and Human Futures.

 To his detractors, he has ridden roughshod over human rights and set back the cause of women and minorities by decades.
 But to his tens of millions of supporters, Donald Trump is the plain-speaking everyman who will Make America Great Again.